hackforla/knowledgebase/NOTES.md

 - asset category
 - asset type

-Related information that is maintained in
+Related information that is maintained in People Depot:
 - practice area
 - technology
 - contributors

-Other capability
-- Provide authorization to manage Knowledgebase users

 # API Overview

-The API should allow for:
+The API should let a user:
-- gettiing asset contributor, practice area, technology, topic area, asset type, asset category, and asset group
+- get a list of assets, contributors, practice areas, technologies, topic areas, asset types, asset categories, and asset groups
-- filtering assets by contributor, practice area, technology, topic area, asset type, asset category, and asset group
+- filter assets by contributor, practice area, technology, topic area, asset type, asset category, and asset group
-- filtering by primary asset for an asset group
+- filter an asset group by primary asset
-- filtering by topic area for an asset group
+- filter an asset group by topic area
-- getting the review status of a document
+- get the review status of a document

-- viewing a particular version (draft, in review, or approved) version of an asset
+The API user must pick a version status - draft, in review, or approved - for any asset or assets they get.
+They can only get one version status at a time.